Ofala Festival

 The Ofala Festival is an annual ceremony practiced by Igbo people, particularly the indigenes of Onitsha, Umueri, Umuoji and other neighboring communities such as Aguleri, Nnewi and Ukpo in Dunukofia Local Government Area.
-It serves as a rites of renewal of the king or Igwe or Obi and it is similar to the Igue festival in Benin and the Ine, Osi or Ogbanigbe Festival in many mid-West Igbo communities of Nigeria.
+It serves as a rites of renewal of the king or (Igwe/Obi) and is similar to the Igue festival in Benin and the Ine, Osi or Ogbanigbe Festival in many mid-West Igbo communities of Nigeria.
 The term ofala, is derived from two Igbo words - ọfọ (English: authority) and ala (English: land).
 The festival is celebrated within two days mostly in October by the Obi (English: king) and is a customary obligation that must be performed every couple of years without fail.

 History

 According to some oral history sources, the Ofala Festival can be traced back to the 16th Century when Onitsha people emigrated from Benin to the eastern banks of the River Niger presently known as the city of Onitsha and brought with them among other customs, the tradition of monarchy.
 The festival is akin to the Igue Festival celebrated annually by the Oba of Benin.
-Some historians also believe the festival is related to the New Yam Festival in Onitsha and devotion of the king to the safety of his people.
+Some historians also believe the festival is related to the New Yam Festival in Onitsha and the devotion of the king to the safety of his people.